snakacwa/myfirst/README.md

 # myfirst
-this is my first github try
+this is my first github try.